LuxCoreRender/BlendLuxCore/doc/project_structure.md

   #### volumes

-  Contains the volume node tree definitions, corresponding categories and all material nodes.
+  Contains the volume node tree definitions, corresponding categories and all volume nodes.

 ### operators